zhou51320/nerv/tts.cpp/examples/cli/README.md

 --model-path (-mp):
     (REQUIRED) The local path of the gguf model file for Parler TTS mini or large v1, Dia, or Kokoro.
 --prompt (-p):
-    (REQUIRED) The text prompt for which to generate audio in quotation markers.
+    (REQUIRED unless --bench) The text prompt for which to generate audio in quotation markers.
+--bench (-b):
+    (OPTIONAL) Use the built-in mixed zh/en benchmark prompt and ignore '--prompt'/'-p'.
 --save-path (-sp):
     (OPTIONAL) The path to save the audio output to in a .wav format.
 Defaults to TTS.cpp.wav --conditional-prompt (-cp):